×

 News & Info

-Simply put, health informatics uses various aspects of information technology to organize and analyze health records to improve healthcare outcomes.
-Since Electronic Medical Records (EMRs) are so common, the need for informaticists to manage and analyze the data has only increased – with the Bureau of Labor Statistics reporting a total of 416,200 jobs in 2020 with a growth rate of 9% over the next 10 years – adding just shy of 40,000 jobs through 2030.
+Simply put, healthcare informatics applies various aspects of information technology to better organize and analyze health records to improve patient care outcomes.
+With the continued application and development of Electronic Medical Records (EMRs) being so common, the need for informaticists to manage and analyze data has only increased – with the Bureau of Labor Statistics reporting a total of 416,200 jobs in 2020 with a growth rate of 9% over the next 10 years.

 • Improve patient/consumer and caregivers’ use of existing and emerging technologies, including the electronic health record, for wellness and health care.